T-U-R-A/tura-coding-book/Concepts.typ

 #pagebreak()

 Notice how it almost identical to a set other than the fact that it faster with the downside of no sorted order.
 This looks as if it would be useful to use an `unordered_set` instead of a `set` if you just want to check if elements exists or not due to their $O(1)$ vs the much slower $O(log n)$.
-However, this $O(1)$ is not guaranteed and for large test cases that you may expect during questions, it usualy ends being the much worse $O(n)$ which will lead to a Time Limit Exceeded(TLE).
+However, this $O(1)$ is not guaranteed and for large test cases that you may expect during questions, it usually ends being the much worse $O(n)$ which will lead to a Time Limit Exceeded(TLE).
 This is why you should always use a `set` over an `unordered_set` even if you don't care about the sorting order.

 === `unordered_multiset`
 Again, it's the same as an `unordered_set` except that it can store multiple of the same element.
 This also has $O(1)$ operations with the caveat that its worse case is $O(n)$.
 So you should use `multiset` over `unordered_multiset`.